Galleywood: Galleywood Common

 The Grandstand and the Common were taken over by the Army for the duration of the Second World War.
 Training of the Galleywood Home Guard took place on Galleywood Common.
 There was a rifle range, training grounds with many types of terrain, scrubland, gorse bushes, ferns, hills, dense woodland and farmland.
 There was an aircraft observation unit, anti-aircraft guns and searchlights.
 There were also military communications facilities which many say included radar aerials.

 Racecourse

 Galleywood's racecourse was first formally mentioned in 1770.
 In that year, the track's main event was granted the title of the "Queen's Plate" by King George III.

 The racecourse began to fall into decline from the late 19th and 20th centuries.
 It was bought for housing land after World War II although parts of the racecourse remain around the common.
 It was the only racecourse in the country to go around a church.

 Schools

-There are three schools in Galleywood: Galleywood Infants School, St. Michael's C of E Junior School and The Thriftwood School.
+There are three schools in Galleywood: Galleywood Infants School, St. Michael's C of E Junior school and Thriftwood School.